ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

         - | Advance the simulation to a specific timestamp.
 This timestamp should make sense given the simulation's
           | start and end times.
     *   - | :func:`run_for <vivarium.interface.interactive.InteractiveContext.run_for>`
         - | Advance the simulation for a duration.
-This duration should makes sense given the simulation's start and
+This duration should make sense given the simulation's start and
           | end times.